StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 ## Step 3: Using the Wiki

-Now this is where it gets fun!
+Now this is where it gets fun.

 Under the `wiki` folder, you will find a default, template article.
 You'll notice it is on markdown, an extension of plaintext that will let you format files nicely without having to learn how to code.
 You can do headings, subheadings, lists and links quite easily, and this example file has a little bit of each piece of syntax so you don't have to learn from scratch.
 You can visit [this Markdown guide](https://www.markdownguide.org/basic-syntax/) to learn more about the syntax, but there isn't that much more you are going to need.